LLNL/CallFlow/README.md

 CallFlow v2.0 (Dev)
 ============

-The hpctoolkit-parser has been replace with [Hatchet](www.github.com/LLNL/hatchet) to support a standard API and work with many formats (like hpctoolkit, caliper, etc.).
+The hpctoolkit-parser has been replaced by [Hatchet](www.github.com/LLNL/hatchet) to support a standard API and work with many formats (like hpctoolkit, caliper, etc.).
 Hatchet analyzes performance data that is organized in a tree hierarchy (such as calling context trees, call graphs, nested regions' timers etc.).

 ### Input